MaceTheWindu66/RoLint/README.md

 > rolint check [OPTIONS] path/to/code.c  <-- To be used on specific files
 > rolint directory/  <--- To run on a project directory as a whole.

+For C/C++, RoLint is to be ran on an uncompiled C/C++ file.
+RoLint is not built to run off of C/C++ binaries, however their text files.
+RoLint should be used in conjunction with a compiler for most effective results.
+The rules for common compilers and this linter have overlap, but cover slightly different areas.

 ### Options for Specific File Linting

 When linting a specific file, options must be defined.
 These options define the language and output.

 > #### Options:
 >